Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Experiments

 \section{Experiments}

-We train stack-augmented and vanilla neural networks to transform an input string $\theInputString$ to an output string $\theOutputString$ for both the question formation and tense reinflection tasks.
+We train stack-augmented and vanilla neural networks to transform an input string $\theInputString$ to an output string $\theOutputString$ for the four tasks introduced in \cref{sec:tasks}.
 Following \citet{murty-etal-2023-grokking} and \citet{ahuja-etal-2025-learning}, we train all models as autoregressive language models on the concatenation of the input and output, $\theString = \theInputString \theOutputString$.
 Prompting a model $\theModel$ with a prefix $\theInputString$ allows us to sample outputs from or measure the probabilities of outputs in the conditional distribution $\theModelProbDist(\cdot \mid \theInputString)$.

 We automatically adjust $\theModelSize$ for each model so that its total parameter count is as close as possible to 200k, ensuring that all models are of comparable size.
 We use SymPy \citep{meurer-etal-2017-sympy} to work out the algebra automatically.
 All RNNs and LSTMs have 3 layers, and all transformers have 5 layers.
-We use transformers with one or two stack attention layers.
+We use transformers with either one or two stack attention layers.
 For transformers with one stack attention layer, we swap it into the attention mechanism of the third layer.
 For transformers with two stack attention layers, we swap them into the second and fourth layers.
 All superposition stacks use a stack vector size of $\theStackVectorSize = 50$.
-All dVPDAs use $|\theStateSet| = 3$, $|\theStackAlphabet| = 3$, and $\theStackVectorSize = 5$.
+All nondeterministic stacks use $|\theStateSet| = 3$, $|\theStackAlphabet| = 3$, and $\theStackVectorSize = 5$.

 We have included transformers with two stack attention layers for the following reason.
 Even with a stack, an autoregressive language model is still somewhat at a disadvantage on these tasks, in that the model not only needs to parse the input, but also to continue generating a transformed version of it.
 This is akin to modeling cross-serial dependencies, for which a stack is inadequate; if the language of inputs admitted arbitrary levels of recursion, then the language of concatenated inputs and outputs would not even be context-free. \Citet{dusell-chiang-2023-surprising} showed that nondeterministic stack LSTMs can actually learn cross-serial dependencies, but stack transformers cannot perform the same trick with a single layer.
 Thus, it might be helpful for the transformer to have a stack attention layer that parses the input, an intermediate standard attention layer that copies it to the output, and another stack attention layer that models the syntax of the output.